-PFP's monthly film fest will conclude in June with a special edition of Summer Shorts, whatever that means to you!
+PFP's monthly film fest will continue in December with a special edition of Winter Shorts, whatever that means to you!
 Films should be no longer than 15 minutes.

 The Pride Arts Center (PAC) provides the best LGBT films their Chicago premieres.
 The Pride Film Festival is a monthly screening series dedicated to LGBT filmmakers, presenting audiences with internationally produced LGBT independent cinema every second Tuesday of the month at the Pride Arts Center (PAC) Broadway Theatre, 4139 N. Broadway in Chicago.
 This year-round film festival celebrates the international LGBT independent film scene while also bringing together and strengthening the Chicago LGBT filmmaking community with networking opportunities.